-A natural relaxation of the definition of locally decodable codes requires that, whenever few location are corrupted, the decoder should be able to recover most of the individual information-bits (based on a constant number of queries), and for the rest of the locations the decoder may output a fail symbol (but not the wrong value).
+A natural relaxation of the definition of locally decodable codes requires that, whenever few location are corrupted, the decoder should be able to recover most of the individual information-bits (based on a constant number of queries) and for the rest of the locations, the decoder may output a fail symbol (but not the wrong value).
 That is, the decoder must still avoid errors (with high probability), but on a few bit-locations it is allowed to sometimes say "don't know".
-This relaxed notion of local decodability can be supported by codes that have length $\ell(k) = k^c$ for any constant c > 1 (cf. [15]).
+This relaxed notion of local decodability can be supported by codes that have T1-nearly linear length (cf. [15]).

 An obvious open problem is to separate locally decodable codes from relaxed locally decodable codes.
-This may follow by either improving the $\Omega(k^{1+\frac{1}{q-1}})$ lower bound on the length of q-query locally decodable codes (of [46]), or by providing relaxed locally decodable codes of length $\ell(k) = k^{1+o(1)}$.
+This may follow by either improving the $\Omega(k^{1+\frac{1}{q-1}})$ lower bound on the length of q-query locally decodable codes (of [34]), or by providing relaxed locally decodable codes of T2-nearly linear length.